cdjq/DFRobot_LM75B/README.md

 ## Summary

    1.Read ambient temperature and the value will be printed in ℃ and ℉. <br>
-   2.Chip setting of serial print (chip operaton mode, OS polarity, OS output mode, 故障队列数,阈值温度,滞后限制温度)<br>
+   2.Chip setting of serial print (chip operaton mode, OS polarity, OS output mode, the number of faults set in the queue, temperature threshold, hysteresis temperature limit). <br>
-   3.用户定义温度阈值，当温度超过阈值温度时，串口会有高温提示<br>
+   3.A high temperature warning will be shown on the serial port when the temperature exceeds user-defined temperature threshold.<br>
-   4.作为恒温器的监视装备，让设备的温度维持在自定义的阈值温度处<br>
+   4.Use as a monitor device of thermostat to keep the temperature at a user-defined threshold point.<br>

 ## Installation